 - 1 – 1 gallon water based exterior paint (camo green)

 Let me start by saying I’m not a framer, house builder or contractor.
 This is my best shot.
 I am open to constructive criticism and willing to make improvements over time.
 The project was a great challenge and I look forward to building more.
 So, let’s get into building the stand.
 Oh, yeah, click the pictures for a bigger printable view.

 Start on a level surface like garage floor or level the ground with cinder blocks or stepping stones.
 Whatever you have will work.
 Just make sure the ground at each corner is level so the stand will go up square.

-Now, cut the 2x6x10 treated lumber to the specs below and nail them together.
+Now, cut the 2x6x10 treated lumber to the specs above and nail them together.
 Remember that the measurements for the studs are from the outside of the first stud to the center of the inside studs.
 Another step is to make sure the frame is square.
 Measure from one corner to the opposite and do the same for the alternate corners.
 This measurement should be the same.
 If you get that right your wall should be square to each other which helps with the decking in the next step.